About Us

-The Australian African Foundation for Retention and Opportunity (AAFRO) exists primarily to build a bridge between young people of culturally and linguistically diverse (CALD) background – especially those of African descent and their families – and the wider Australian community.
+The Australian African Foundation for Retention and Opportunity (AAFRO) exists primarily to build a bridge between children, young people, and families of culturally and linguistically diverse (CALD) backgrounds, especially those of African descent and the wider Australian community.

-To achieve our mission, we strive towards meeting three key objectives for young people and their families.
+To achieve our mission, we strive towards meeting three key objectives for these people and their families:

-• To develop and run programs to improve their livelihoods – including those that focus on preventing poverty and distress and providing educational opportunities to improve economic and social circumstances for at-risk youth.
+To develop and run programs to improve their livelihoods, including those that focus on preventing poverty and distress and providing educational opportunities to improve economic and social circumstances for at-risk individuals.

 Meet the AAFRO Family